hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 }
 ```

-Sending a new request using the *Retrieve Obligations and Submissions* endpoint will display the successful submission and the fulfilled obligation.
+Sending a new request using the *Obligations and Submissions* endpoint will display the successful submission and the fulfilled obligation.

 ```json
 {